sharaths27/TUX-Notes/1-Navigation-man-help-commands.md

 **This file is: (~/.bash_history)**

-	 • Written when you log out (or shell exits)
+	- Written when you log out (or shell exits)
-	 • Read when you log in
+	-  Bash writes history when the shell exits.
+	-  Interactive shells may also append during runtime depending on configuration.

 **Important:**
  • Commands from current session may not appear until you exit or run: